-The Homeland Security Master of Professional Studies (MPS) degree covers topics in emergency management, intelligence and security topics.
+The Master of Professional Studies in Homeland Security (MPS) degree covers topics in emergency management, intelligence and security topics.
 Students in this program may take courses in public health related to disaster response, social work courses about the psychological effects of disasters or courses in political economy.

 Apply for these programs through the School of Continuing Studies.

 The PhD in City, Culture & Community covers topics in sociology, social work and urban studies.
 Students have considerable flexibility to tailor the program to their individual research interests in the issues and processes that shape urban areas.
 Graduates from this program are prepared for careers in a wide range of fields, including education, government, community services and other organizations.